 For those volunteers who are nervous about coming down to the centre, we provide heaps of support and training to get you started.
 We offer free courses throughout the year to receive a level 0 teaching certificate, which will allow you to become a qualified instructor within our riding school.

 How do I acquire a working with children check/police clearance: We can provide you with the necessary paper work for your WWCC, however, you can also get this from your local Post Office.
-We additionally provide you with the police clearance forms, which are then returned to us and processed through CTRC.
+We additionally submit and application for a police clearance which is a quick online application.

 In many instances our Volunteers receive a huge amount of satisfaction from volunteering their time and seeing the rewards for their efforts and the impact that they have on our clients.
 They also enjoy being a valued part of our “family” and share in all the highs and lows of family life!